 Making bacon for a crowd?
 Find out how to make a big batch of bacon in the oven.
-With this method you get it nice and crispy with very little effort.
-Easy crispy bacon – who doesn’t love that?
+With this method, you get nice and crispy bacon with very little effort.

-Second, use a fairly hot oven.
-For whatever reason, I used to do my bacon at 350°F. Switching to 400°F made a big difference in how crispy it gets.
-Note that 450°F was too high and parts of the bacon burned before others crisped up.
+You want to use a fairly hot oven for cooking bacon.
+For whatever reason, I used to do my bacon at 350°F but switching to 400°F made a big difference in how crispy it gets.
+(Note that 450°F was too high and parts of the bacon burned before others crisped up.)

-Fourth, and this is really critical, drain off the fat as you go.
+Next, and this is really critical, drain off the fat as you go.
 Peek into the oven after about 7-10 minutes.
 There will probably be a little bit of fat in the pan.
-Maybe more towards the 10 minute mark.
 Drain it off into a bowl (be careful, it’s really hot!).
 Tilt the pan over a bowl so that the oil can pour off, but so that the bacon doesn’t go sliding off the pan.